-Citizens have the following rights.
+CitizensResidents have the following rights.
 Their rights to information and to participate are explained in more detail in the Access to Information Rules in Part 4 of this Constitution.

 - (a) Voting and petitions.
-Citizens on the electoral roll for the area have the right to vote and sign a petition to request a referendum for an elected mayor form of Constitution. - (b) Information.
-Citizens have the right to: - attend meetings of the Council and its committees except where confidential or exempt information is likely to be disclosed, and the meeting is therefore held in private; - (ii) attend meetings of the executive when key decisions are being considered; - (iii) find out from the forward plan what key decisions will be taken by the executive and when; - (iv) see reports and background papers, and any records of decisions made by the Council and the executive; and - (v) inspect the Council's accounts and make their views known to the external auditor. - (c) Participation.
-Citizens have the right to participate in the Council's question time and contribute to investigations by overview and scrutiny committees. - (d) Complaints.
-Citizens have the right to complain to: - (i) the Council itself under its complaints scheme; - (ii) the Ombudsman after using the Council's own complaints scheme; - (iii) about the conduct of a member if they have evidence which they believe shows that a member has breached the Council's code of conduct.
+CitizensResidents on the electoral roll for the area have the right to vote and sign a petition to request a referendum for an elected mayor form of Constitution. - (b) Information.
+Citizens Residents have the right to: - attend meetings of the Council and its committees except where confidential or exempt information is likely to be disclosed, and the meeting is therefore held in private; - (ii) attend meetings of the executive when key decisions are being considered; - (iii) find out from the forward plan what key decisions will be taken by the executiveCabinet and when; - (iv) see reports and background papers, and any records of decisions made by the Council and the executiveCabinet; and - (v) inspect the Council's accounts and make their views known to the external auditor. - (c) Participation.
+CitizensResidents have the right to participate in the Council's question time and contribute to investigations by overview and scrutiny committees.